wurenkai/HF-UNet-and-Autooral-dataset/README.md

 - pytorch 1.12.0

 **1. The proposed datasets (UWF-RHS).**
-- Due to the valuable nature of the collected and annotated data, we would like to provide access links upon receipt of the papers.
-However, for the sake of review, we will provide some examples.
-Thank you very much for your understanding.
+- Given the value of collecting and annotating data, we would prefer to provide access links after the paper has been accepted.
+However, for ease of review, we will provide some examples.
+Your understanding is greatly appreciated.

 ## Examples of proposed dataset segmentation tasks